Security level: Typical levels

 The following table are examples of typical security levels for types of algorithms as found in s5.6.1.1 of the US NIST SP-800-57 Recommendation for Key Management.

-† DES was deprecated in 2003
+Under NIST recommendation, a key of a given security level should only be transported under protection using an algorithm of equivalent or higher security level.

+The security level is given for the cost of breaking one target, not the amortized cost for group of targets.
+It takes 2128 operations to find a AES-128 key, yet the same number of amortized operations is required for any number m of keys.
+On the other hand, breaking m ECC keys using the rho method require sqrt(m) times the base cost.

 Meaning of "broken"

 A cryptographic primitive is considered broken when an attack is found to have less than its advertised level of security.
 However, not all such attacks are practical: most currently demonstrated attacks take fewer than 240 operations, which translates to a few hours on an average PC.
 The costliest demonstrated attack on hash functions is the 261.2 attack on SHA-1, which took 2 months on 900 GTX 970 GPUs, and cost US$75,000 (although the researchers estimate only $11,000 was needed to find a collision).

 Aumasson draws the line between practical and impractical attacks at 280 operations.
 He proposes a new terminology: